Students with Disabilities, Learning Difficulties and Disadvantages

-This book provides an internationally comparable set of indicators on educational provision for students with disabilities, learning difficulties and disadvantages.
-It looks in detail at the students concerned, where they are educated (special schools, special classes or regular classes) and what their level of education is (pre-primary, primary, lower secondary and upper secondary education).
+This book provides an internationally comparable set of indicators on educational provision for students with disabilities, learning difficulties and disadvantages (DDD).
+It highlights the number of students involved, where they are educated – special schools, special classes or regular classes – and in what phases of education – pre-primary, primary, lower secondary and upper secondary education.
 It also includes information on the physical provision and on student/teacher ratios and discusses policy implications concerning special education.
-The analysis is based on both quantitative and qualitative data provided by 28 OECD countries and a number of provinces.
-This volume is an updated edition of the statistics and indicators issued in 2004 under the title Equity in Education: Students with Disabilities, Learning Difficulties and Disadvantages.
+This new edition also presents for the first time trends in the data for students with DDD from 1999 to 2003.

 Students with Disabilities, Learning Difficulties and Disadvantages